vsaulue/Gustave/docs/tutorials/02-world-api/02-world-blocks/index.md

 - if it's a foundation: `block.isFoundation()`
 - the structures it belongs to, its contacts, its current stress ratio...

+!!! note
     The iteration order is **implementation defined**.
-It might not match the order of insertion, or the order of the block indices (like an [unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map)).
+It will probably be different from the order of insertion, or the order of the block indices (like an [unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map)).

 ## Insert blocks